President Uhuru Kenyatta is reportedly unhappy with his ‘handshake brother’, ODM leader Raila Odinga, over his push for constitutional changes.

 Ruto has taken it upon himself to fight what is perceived as Raila’s attempt to reposition himself and grab power.

-โLazy and incompetent people who donโt want to work hard, and incompetent people who canโt formulate programmes and those who lose elections want to use the Constitution as their bogeyman,โ Ruto said at the Legislative Summit in Mombasa on Tuesday.
+“Lazy and incompetent people who don’t want to work hard, and those who can’t formulate programmes use the Constitution as their bogeyman,” Ruto said at the Legislative Summit in Mombasa on Tuesday.

-Rutoโs allies are suspicion that Raila wants to use the clamour for constitutional change to reinvent himself and consolidate support in several regions.
+Ruto’s allies are suspicious that Raila wants to use the clamor for constitutional change to reinvent himself.
+They believe he intends to consolidate support in several regions.

-Raila ran afoul of Ruto, who initially had voiced cautious support for the handshake, when he proposed he country consider introducing three levels of government, during the National Devolution Conference in Kakamega.
+Raila ran afoul of Ruto.
+Ruto had initially voiced cautious support for the handshake.
+This changed when Raila proposed the country consider introducing three levels of government during the National Devolution Conference in Kakamega.

-โAs a matter of lasting solution to the problem posed by sizes of devolved units, we need to bite the bullet and revisit the structure of devolution,โ Raila said on April 25.
+“As a matter of lasting solution to the problem posed by sizes of devolved units, we need to revisit the structure of devolution,” Raila said on April 25.

 RESISTANCE

-The proposal met immediate resistance from Ruto, among other Jubilee politicians, but added fuel to the debate on the creation of the position of Prime Minister and deputies to dilute Executive power.
+The proposal met immediate resistance from Ruto, among other Jubilee politicians.
+However, it added fuel to the debate on creating the position of Prime Minister and deputies to dilute Executive power.

-A week later while addressing his ODM party top brass in Naivasha, Raila said constitutional reform was inevitable to achieve the objectives of the unity deal he had signed with Uhuru.
+A week later, while addressing his ODM party top brass in Naivasha, Raila said constitutional reform was inevitable.
+He believed it was key to achieving the objectives of the unity deal he had signed with Uhuru.

-That triggered the polarising debate on constitutional amendments that has degenerated into a vicious brawl between Raila and Ruto allies.
+That triggered the polarising debate on constitutional amendments, which has turned into a vicious brawl between Raila and Ruto allies.

 “Tinga will be keen to reward his staunch allies who are on their way out after serving a second term as governors.
 These people are most likely to take up the new regional governments that he has proposed,” a Jubilee insider said.